 neural pathways to control themselves as we do.
 (And please note that we don't always regulate our anger very well, even as adults!)
 The best

-way to help children develop those neural pathways is to offer empathy, while they're angry and any time they're upset.
-It's ok -- good, actually --
+way to help children develop those neural pathways is to offer empathy to them any time they're upset.
+It's ok -- good, actually -- for your child

-for your child to express those tangled, angry, hurt feelings.
+to express those tangled, angry, hurt feelings.
 After we support kids through a tantrum, they feel closer to us and more trusting.
-They
+They feel less wound-up

-feel less wound-up inside, so they can be more emotionally generous.
+inside, so they can be more emotionally generous.
 They aren't as rigid and demanding.
 (This is called emptying the emotional backpack).

 8. Remember that anger is a defense against threat.
 It comes from our "fight, flight or freeze" response.
 We often overreact as if our

-child is a threat because we're carrying around old stuffed emotions like hurt, fear or sadness, and whatever's happening in the moment triggers those
+child is a threat because we're carrying around old emotions like hurt, fear or sadness, and whatever's happening in the moment triggers those old

-old feelings.
-In other words, your angry child really is not a threat to your safety or well-being.
+feelings.
+In other words, your angry child really is not actually a threat to your safety or well-being.
 Just notice if you feel like they are, and

 This also explains why your child overreacts with rage to something minor.
 While your child may be super-threatened by something in the moment, it may